 On the 21st September 1889, Norman is appointed a Field Assistant for the Southern and Central Division of the Queensland Railway.

 (Source: Queensland Railway Appointments and Removals 1890 Transcription – findmypast.com.au)

-In January 1893, Norman joined the Department of Lands and Surveys in Western Australia and surveyed much of the area around Ogilvie, Yuba, Northampton and Southern Cross.
+In January 1893, he joined the Department of Lands and Surveys in Western Australia and surveyed much of the area around Ogilvie, Yuba, Northampton and Southern Cross.
 His working career in this State spanned the years 1892 to 1927.

-On the 28th August 1893 Norman married Zenobia Alice Campbell in Adelaide, South Australia.
-From this marriage, two children were born; Annie Norma Lymburner, 10th March 1894, in Melbourne, Victoria and Frederick Lymburner, 21st March 1897, Broken Hill, New South Wales.
+On the 28th August 1893, Norman married Zenobia Alice Campbell in Adelaide, South Australia.
+From this marriage, two children were born; Annie Norma Lymburner, (my grandmother) 10th March 1894, in Melbourne, Victoria and Frederick Lymburner, 21st March 1897, in Broken Hill, New South Wales.
 Frederick died a couple of weeks after his first birthday on the 10th April 1898, in Broken Hill of Enterocolitis or coloenteritis which is an inflammation of the digestive tract, involving enteritis of the small intestine and colitis of the colon.
 (Source: Wikipedia(http://en.wikipedia.org/)

 Norman was located in Norseman, Western Australia, in 1897 and 1898 and in Kalgoorlie in 1900.
 In 1901 he resigned and was thereafter a contract surveyor for the department.
 In 1901 he was listed in the Post Office Directories as living in Geraldton, West Australia.